Skip to main content

 Property Tax

-Property tax is another one of Lehi City’s largest sources of tax revenue, accounting for about 25% of General Fund revenue.
+Property tax is another one of Lehi City’s largest sources of tax revenue, accounting for about 27% of General Fund revenue.
 In Fiscal year 2014, Lehi’s Finance Department started combining current property taxes, motor vehicle taxes, and delinquent taxes into one property tax line item.
-This accounts for the increase in the property tax revenue line item from previous budgets.
 Utah County assesses the taxable value of property in Lehi and collects property tax.
-Lehi City’s FY 2021 certified property tax rate is 0.001451.
+Lehi City’s FY 2025 certified property tax rate is 0.001236.
 Primary residences are taxed at 55% of the assessed value while secondary residences are taxed at 100% of the assessed value.
-Lehi City receives approximately 15% of what Lehi residents pay in property taxes (see graph below).
+Lehi City receives approximately 14% of what Lehi residents pay in property taxes (see graph below).

 Maintaining an average rate for many years, property tax revenues have stayed relatively stable.
 When compared to other cities in Utah of a similar size, Lehi has maintained a relatively average property tax rate for many years which has helped to mitigate against the need for a significant rate increase in any single given year.